Kids & Teens

 Camp Chaverim

-Well-rounded camp in Jewish setting for children grades K-7.
-Swimming, arts, crafts, sports, music and dance, cooking, theme days, Shabbat celebrations and much more.
-Looking for a third week?
-CBS Camp hosts Camp Invention, too.
+Well-rounded camp in a Jewish setting for children in grades K–7.
+Includes swimming, arts, music, cooking, theme days and more.

 Learn More